Toast Toppings: 25 Ideas for a Healthy Breakfast

 - Mushroom Toast.
 I had this for the first time as a teenager in East Germany (before the wall came down) It was so delicious, I can literally still taste it.
 It had sautéed mushrooms, garlic, and a sprinkling of cheese on top.
 My kids aren’t keen on mushrooms yet, but I’m still trying.

 - Toast Dippers.
 You can have any variation of dipping sauce.
 This dip is hummus, which is why we have the carrots to go with it.
-I chopped the toast with my favorite crinkle cutter.

 - Nacho Toast.
 Add salsa, green onions and cheese- then bake.
 The salsa I bought was super runny, or these would look better, I’m sure!